 Proportional representation of subgroups in stratified sampling

-Cluster Sampling: For vast, geographically dispersed populations, this technique divides the population into clusters, often based on location, and randomly selects entire clusters for analysis.
+Cluster Sampling: For large, geographically dispersed populations, this technique divides the population into clusters, often based on location, and randomly selects entire clusters for analysis.
 It's cost-effective but can introduce variability if clusters are not homogeneous.

 Systematic Sampling: Involves selecting every nth item from a list, after a random starting point.
 Easy to implement and suitable for ordered lists, but problematic if an underlying pattern coincides with the sampling interval.